PrefaceAbout This Site

 The HTML version is intended to meet or exceed all web accessibility standards.
 If you encounter an accessibility issue, please report it to the editor.

-All graphs and images will eventually have meaningful alt text that communicates what a sighted person would see, without necessarily giving away anything that is intended to be deduced from the image.
+All graphs and images have meaningful alt text that communicates what a sighted person would see, without necessarily giving away anything that is intended to be deduced from the image.
 Construction of alt text is underway, and will be complete by the end of 2018.

 All math content is rendered using MathJax.
 MathJax has a contextual menu that can be accessed in several ways, depending on what operating system and browser you are using.
 The most common way is to right-click or control-click on some piece of math content.